Makakilo Mala 1

 No analysis available

-I searched for STR-related language such as short-term rental allowed, vacation rental, NUC, TVU, or minimum-stay rules.
-There is no public-remarks evidence that short-term rentals are allowed in this building, so the safest read is false.
+I searched for STR-related language such as short-term rental allowed, vacation rental, NUC/TVU, or minimum-stay rules.
+There is no public-remarks evidence that short-term rentals are allowed in this building, so the safest read is false by absence of support.

-I looked for any hotel rental pool or hotel-managed program references and found none.
-Since there is also no evidence that short-term rentals are allowed, hotel-pool participation should be false.
+I looked for hotel rental pool references and found none.
+Since there is also no evidence that STRs are allowed, this must be false.

 No analysis available